Fletcher Hanks: Career

+Around 1936, Hanks worked on the Federal Art Project creating drawings of furniture and metalwork for the Index of American Design in New York City.
+Seven of his drawings are in the collection of the National Gallery of Art.

 In 1939, in the wake of the success of Action Comics and Superman, Hanks began producing comic book stories.
 Gradually, he abandoned the crosshatch-heavy style he had learned in his Evans courses and settled on a cleaner, thick-lined style that reproduced better in the cheaply manufactured comic books.

 Some of Hanks' work was for the Eisner & Iger comic book packaging company.
 Will Eisner recalled Hanks as a punctual artist whose work was reminiscent of the early work of Basil Wolverton.
 Hanks did all the work on his comics, from the writing to the lettering, and was considerably older than the other artists who worked there — many of whom were teenagers.
 The primary publishers he produced work for were Fiction House and Fox Features Syndicate.
-His creations include Stardust the Super Wizard, Tabu the Wizard of the Jungle, Big Red McLane, and Fantomah—one of the first female superheroes, predating Wonder Woman.
+His creations include Stardust the Super Wizard, Tabu the Wizard of the Jungle, Big Red McLane, and Fantomah.
+One of the first female superheroes, Fantomah debuted in February 1940, predating Wonder Woman by a year.

 He produced work for three publishers under a number of alias names, including Hank Christy, Charles Netcher, C. C. Starr, and Barclay Flagg, the last of which he signed to his Fantomah stories.
 He used his real name on his Stardust the Super Wizard stories.
 In all Fletcher Hanks created 51 stories.
 His name was also used as an alias for other unknown comic-book artists, as is the case with "The Brain Men of Mars" and "The Solar Pirates".
 Hanks left the comic book industry in 1941.
 The reason is still unknown.
 He continued to live in Oxford, Maryland, where he served as the president of its town commission from 1958–1960.

-Hanks's work may be found in the collection of the National Gallery of Art.
+Hanks's non comic work can be found in the collection of the National Gallery of Art.